confluentinc/examples/kubernetes/docs/includes/replicator-cc-demo/ccloud-setup.rst

 After you have established the |ccloud| cluster you are going to use for the example you will need the public bootstrap server.

-You can use the ``confluent`` CLI to retrieve the bootstrap server value for your cluster.
+You can use the |confluent-cli| to retrieve the bootstrap server value for your cluster.

 .. tip:: You can also view the bootstrap server value on the |ccloud| Console under the **Cluster settings**